SUNDAY MISCELLANY: SUBMISSION GUIDELINES

 What's Sunday Miscellany?

-Sunday Miscellany, now on air for over 50 years, runs throughout the year every Sunday morning at 9.10am on RTÉ Radio 1, Irish public radio.
-It is one of the top ten most listened-to programmes in Ireland, with an audience of over 300,000 according to the latest JNLR survey – and many more who listen overseas, online and on podcast.
+Sunday Miscellany, now on air for almost 60 years, runs throughout the year every Sunday morning at 9am on RTÉ Radio 1, Irish public radio.
+It is one of the top 10 most listened-to programmes in Ireland, with a listenership of well over 300,000 according to the latest JNLR survey – and many more who listen overseas, on our radio app and on podcast.
+You can dip into past episodes here

 What are you looking for?

-We accept original, unpublished essays, from new and established writers alike, on a wide range of subjects.
-Memory, or personal memoir, is a common theme, but we are also interested in reflections on contemporary events and ideas; essays with a historical, or geographic, literary or philosophical theme; comic essays; travel pieces, and more.
-You can listen to podcasts of previous programmes here
+Previously unpublished essays, usually tailored specifically to this programme, 800 words approx., from new and established writers alike, on a wide range of subjects.
+Memory, or memoir pieces, are common,but we are also interested in reflections on contemporary events and ideas; essays with a historical, or geographic, literary or philosophical theme; comic essays; travel pieces, and more.

 By "unpublished" we mean in any format, including online.